aewens/random-scripts/README.md

-# abots
+# random-scripts
-A bunch of tiny scripts
+A bunch of random scripts

 ## The Scripts